 A dot grid (or dotted grid) journal is a notebook that instead of having blank, lined or grid papers, it has papers with dots in it.

-The dots are usually 5mm apart (but can be also further or closer) both horizontally and vertically and they create small grids on the
+The dots are usually 5mm apart (but can be also further or closer) both horizontally and vertically and they create small grids on the paper without having lines from one dot to another.

 Can you start a bullet journal in the middle of the year?